jammln/Psycho/README.md

 # Warning.
 This Repo is been deleted.

-# This repo was skidded and i did just uploaded it.
+ This repo was skidded and i did just uploaded it.

-# No more project File Exists, No more exe file exists.
+ No more project File Exists, No more exe file exists.

-# This repo will archive in few days
+ This repo will archive in few days

+ I am really sorry to all